TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/AdvancedRoutingConfiguration.rst

 controller/action pairs.

 ..  warning::
+    Do not enable the deprecated setting
+    :ref:`features.skipDefaultArguments <t3tsref:setup-plugin-features-skipDefaultArguments>`
-    Do not set :typoscript:`features.skipDefaultArguments` in your Extbase plugin configuration as this will result in missing parameters to be mapped
-    - then no matching route configuration can be found.
+    in your Extbase plugin configuration as this will result in missing parameters to be mapped - then no matching route configuration can be found.

 The Extbase plugin enhancer with the configuration below would now apply to the following URLs: